shibedrill/webcam-toggle/README.md

 4. Compile in release mode using `cargo build --release` and place the executable on your desktop.
 (YOU CANNOT USE `cargo run` ON THIS PROJECT.
 It will fail, since the EXE requires elevated permissions.)
 5. Double-click the EXE, and click "Yes".
 Your device's state is now toggled!
 6. Double-click the EXE again, and click "Yes" again.
 The device is now in its original state.

+## Errata

+I don't believe the API calls I'm using properly "notify" Device Manager that the device's state has been changed.
+If you use this program to disable a device, and then attempt to re-enable it in Device Manager, it does not work.
+This can be resolved either by running the program again, or by *disabling* the device in Device Manager before attempting to re-enable it.